Add SSO with Microsoft Entra using SAML 2.0

 Relay State

 The Relay State is an optional field.
-When this value is set, Microsoft Entra will set the RelayState to specified value if it was not set in the authentication request.
+When this value is set, Microsoft Entra will set the RelayState to the specified value if it was not set in the authentication request.
 The RelayState is typically used by the Service Provider to keep track of where a user was in the application when they requested to be authenticated.
 This is often useful in applications where certain sections of the application are accessible to everyone.
-If someone has navigated through a website, when the login they typically expect to be put back at the location they started the request from.
+If someone has navigated through a website, when they login, they typically expect to be put back at the location where they started the request.
 If the RelayState is not set, this will then be the default location to place users at when they login.
 The following example uses "https://example.com/dashboard" as the default Relay State.

 Logout URL

 The Logout URL is an optional field.
-Since Microsoft supports Single Logout (SLO) this URL will be the location that a user is returned to after making a SAML logout request.
+Since Microsoft supports Single Logout (SLO), this URL will be the location a user is returned to after making a SAML logout request.
 In the following example, we will set this to "https://example.com/logout" which will finish the logout process for our user.

 Basic SAML configuration settings in the Microsoft Azure Portal